L'Officiel: Under Éditions Jalou: International expansion, bankruptcy, and sale to AMTD (1984–2022)

-21st century

-Catherine Millet and France Huser contributed to the magazine in the 2000s.
+For the 800th issue/75th anniversary issue in November 1995 prominent writers including Frédéric Dard, Françoise Giroud, Régine Deforges, and Amélie Nothomb, were invited to contribute pieces about fashion history based upon previous issues of the magazine.
+Previous interviews with Jean Cocteau, Colette, Paul Poiret, Marcel Rochas, and Yves Saint Laurent were reprinted within the issue.

+As of 1998 the average issue circulation of L'Officiel was 96,578.

-Laurent Jalou died in 2003 and Marie-José became president of Éditions Jalou, she stepped down from her role as Editor-in-Chief of L'Officiel and restructured the content of the magazine to target a younger audience.
+Laurent Jalou passed away in 2003, Marie-José became president and stepped down from her role as Editor-in-Chief of L'Officiel, restructuring the editorial content to target a younger audience.
+During the 2000s notable contributers include Catherine Millet and France Huser.

-In 2005, L'Officiel Hommes was relaunched and has been in operation since.
+In 2005 the L'Officiel archive was launched online, becoming the first free-access online fashion magazine archive.
+Gérard Chevalier oversaw the development and the completion of the archive, beginning in 2003.

-Controversy broke out in 2011 when Beyoncé was featured on the cover in blackface and tribal makeup.
-L'Officiel responses said that it (the tribal makeup) was in honour of Fela Kuti and "a return to her African roots".
-Dodai Stewart said "It's fun to play with fashion and makeup, and fashion has a history of provocation and pushing boundaries.
-But when you paint your face darker in order to look more 'African,' aren't you reducing an entire continent, full of different nations, tribes, cultures and histories, into one brown color?" about the shoot.
-The stylist and creative director of the shoot Jenke Ahmed Tailly said "It [the blackface] was paying homage to African queens."
+Controversy erupted in 2011 over a cover featuring American singer Beyoncé in blackface and traditional African tribal makeup.
+The magazine responded stating that the makeup was in honour of Fela Kuti and “a return to her [Beyoncé's] African roots.”
+Jezebel writer Dodai Stewart critisticed the editorial, “It's fun to play with fashion and makeup, and fashion has a history of provocation and pushing boundaries.
+But when you paint your face darker in order to look more 'African,' aren't you reducing an entire continent, full of different nations, tribes, cultures and histories, into one brown color?”
+The stylist and creative director responding that “It was paying homage to African queens.”

-For the October 2013 issue Karl Lagerfeld shot the cover photo and editorial, which featured the cast of Opium a film about the life of Jean Patou.
+For the October 2013 issue Karl Lagerfeld photographed the cover and accompanying editorial, featuring the cast of Opium a biographical film about Jean Patou.

-The cryptocurrency Taste Token was launched in 2018 the venture was led by Benjamin Eymère the then L'Officiel CEO and was developed to compensate readers for their time on the website and for brands to learn the interests and preferences of readers.
-It has since been closed.
+In 2018, cryptocurrency Taste Token was launched.
+Led by Benjamin Eymère then CEO of L'Officiel it was developed to compensate readers for their time on the website and for brands to learn the interests and preferences of readers.
+It has since been sunset.

-Stefano Tonchi became the magazines Chief Creative Officer in January 2020 however he left the magazine in December 2021 after payments to freelancers continued to be delayed.

-In January 2021, a group of freelancers working for the magazine took legal action in France, claiming that they had not been paid.
+Stefano Tonchi became Chief Creative Officer of the magazine in January 2020, exiting the position in December 2021 after payments to freelancers continued to be delayed.
+In January 2021, freelancers working for the magazine in France took legal action over missing payments.

-For the 100th anniversary in 2021, L'Officiel opened its archive for academic study to students at Parsons Paris.
-They also launched L'Officiel House of Dreams a website set up as a virtual museum documenting the history of the magazine.
+In September 2021, the magazine celebrated its 100th anniversary with a special issue, the cover featured Jessica Chastain photographed by Alexi Lubomirski.
+A virtual museum known as L'Officiel House of Dreams was launched dedicated to the history of the magazine.
+The archives were also opened for academic study to students at Parsons Paris.
+Alongside the previous celebrations a book titled L'Officiel 100 : One Hundred People and Ideas from a Century in Fashion was published, edited by Stefano Tonchi, contributors included Emanuele Coccia, Pamela Golbin, Marié-Jose Jalou, and Valerie Steele among others.